travis-ci/docs-travis-ci-com/user/caching.md

 - The [API](https://api.travis-ci.com/#/repos/:owner_name/:name/caches)

-> Note that if you're still using [travis-ci.org](http://www.travis-ci.org) you need to use the .org url to reach your settings page and in the API request.

 ### Caches expiration

-Cache archives are currently set to expire after 28 days for repositories on https://travis-ci.org and 45 days for those on https://travis-ci.com.
+Cache archives are currently set to expire after 45 days for repositories on https://travis-ci.com.
 This means a specific cache archive will be deleted if it wasn't changed after its expiration delay.

 ## Build Config Reference